Is it time to replace your old floors? You can’t go wrong with hardwood flooring.

 - DIY or Professional installation

-- Level of difficulty of the installation
+- Level of installation difficulty

 - Removal of old flooring

-- Subfloor issues
+- Possibility of subfloor issues

 - Additional materials

-- Where you live
+- Region in which you live

 The type of hardwood flooring you select can impact the installation costs.